-The holidays can seem like a giant tidal wave is about to hit, in the sense that it rolls by quick and makes a big impact with one’s time, effort, cooking and celebrations.
+The holidays can seem like a giant tidal wave is about to hit, in the sense that it rolls by quickly and makes a big impact with one’s time, effort, cooking and celebrations.
 If you’re lucky, like my family, you may even have a child born around the holidays.
 Our first-born was born on Christmas Day.
 Yep, that’s right, the 25th!
 Although this is a fun, blessed, and joyous time for us, it’s also one that didn’t come easy at first.
 You see, we sleep trained our baby girl just in time for her first birthday because things were just falling apart with regard to her sleeping at nights.
 So, I guess you can think of it as her gift.
 And let me tell you folks, boy has it paid off!!
-Five years later, and she has her sleep routine down and probably better than her little sister! (ok let’s not let that info out…)
+Five years later, and she has overcome all her initial baby sleep problems and is probably better than her little sister! (ok let’s not let that info out…)

-In order to keep the peace with sleep for your children, here are some important things to keep in mind during this busy time:
+In order to keep the peace with sleep for your children, here are some important ideas for how to help your baby sleep during this busy time:

-- If you will be traveling, honestly, there is only so much that one can do to prevent sleep slip-ups.
-I would say keep time zones in mind and remember to make necessary adjustments, just as you would when you adjust the time difference for daylight savings.
+3. If you will be traveling, honestly, there is only so much that one can do to prevent sleep slip-ups.
+I would say keep time zones in mind, pack the right baby sleepwear and remember to make necessary adjustments, just as you would when you adjust the time difference for daylight savings.

 One thing I always say to my clients is that sleep is just as important as nutrition.
 In fact, they kind of go hand in hand many times.
 The more sleep a child gets, the better their mood and temperament, learning capabilities, a sense of refreshment in their eyes, and a bigger hope for more and more better nights to follow.

 Happy Holidays and Sleep Well!